spectrocloud/librarium/docs/docs-content/clusters/edge/trusted-boot/deployment-day2/install.md

 ## Next Steps

 After you have installed Palette Edge on your Edge device with Trusted Boot, you can proceed to cluster creation.
-The process of creating a cluster with Trusted Boot enabled is not different from creating a regular cluster.
+The process of creating a cluster with Trusted Boot enabled is identical to creating a regular cluster.
 Refer to [Cluster Creation](../../site-deployment/site-installation/cluster-deployment.md) for more information.